rummansaaqeb/P1-TypeScript/README.md

 # What is the use of the `keyOf` keyword in TypeScript?

-In TypeScript, keyof keyword is an extremely useful function that you may use to access the keys of an object type as a type.
+In TypeScript, `keyof` keyword is an extremely useful function that you may use to access the keys of an object type as a type.
 This turns out to be extremely useful whenever you are working with dynamic objects or require limiting a value to a set of known keys.
-With keyof, you not only make your code flexible but type-safe, without allowing invalid keys to be utilized.
+With `keyof`, you not only make your code flexible but type-safe, without allowing invalid keys to be utilized.

 ### How does `keyOf` work?